-Each meeting with my students is important but it’s the first day that I consider very special – the most strategically important.
+Each meeting with my students, either online or face-to-face, is important.
+But it’s the first day that I consider very special – the most strategically important.
 It’s the day that I would attempt to accomplish one of the hardest things to do in education – to shatter the students’ image of the classroom as a prison cell, with them as prisoners and the teachers as nasty prison guards.
 It’s the day when I begin to lay the foundations of what every teacher should endeavor to forge between them and their students – a good rapport.
-The entire semester is a long haul and I know that winning their hearts – making them comfortable in my presence – would make our journey together as enjoyable and productive as it could be.
+The entire semester is a long haul and I know that winning their hearts – making them comfortable – would make our journey together as enjoyable and productive as it could be.
 If I succeed in making them trust me, especially since I am not the native speaker of English they were expecting as an ESL teacher, half of the battle is already won.

 There’s nothing very special about the way I conduct my first meeting with my new students.
 It’s just a bit unconventional.